Dana B. Mukamel

-Dana B. Mukamel, PhD, is a professor at the Department of Medicine with joint appointments in public health and nursing at the University of California, Irvine and the Department of Health Sciences at the University of Rochester.
+Dana B. Mukamel, PhD, is a UCLA CHPR affiliate and distinguished professor at the Department of Medicine with joint appointments in public health and nursing at the University of California, Irvine.
 She is also the director if the iTEQC Research Program (Translation Technology Enhancing High Quality Care).

 Her research focuses on quality of care, development of quality measures, quality report cards, and studies of market incentives and government policies and regulations leading to high quality of care.
 She is an expert in quality measurement using big data and quality report cards.
 Much of her work focused on long-term care settings and care for the elderly.
 More recently Mukamel has begun working on development and testing of applications of mHealth to improve care in general, and patient decision-making in particular.
 Her work emphasizes the importance of personal choice and aims to offer decision-makers tools that facilitate the discovery of preferences and incorporation of those references in the decision-making process.